Conformal prediction beyond exchangeability: Nonexchangeable conformal prediction

+We now present our new nonexchangeable conformal prediction method, in both its split and full versions, in this section.
+For clarity of the exposition, we will use \smash{$|y - \muh(x)|$} as the score used to measure the nonconformity of a point $(x, y)$ in the data set, as in~\eqref{eqn:standard_nonconformity_score}, but our methods and accompanying theoretical guarantees can be extended in a straightforward way to arbitrary nonconformity scores---we give details for this extension in Appendix~\ref{app:general_scores}.

-\section{Robust inference through weighted quantiles}
+\subsection{Robust inference through weighted quantiles}

-As described above, our new methodology moves beyond the exchangeable setting by allowing both for non-exchangeable data, and for non-symmetric algorithms.
-In this section, for simplicity, we consider only the first extension---the data points $Z_i=(X_i,Y_i)$ are no longer required to be exchangeable, but the model fitting algorithm $\alg$ will still be assumed to be symmetric for now.
-In Section~\ref{sec:method} below, we will generalize the method to allow non-symmetric algorithms as well.
+As described above, our new methodology moves beyond the exchangeable setting by allowing both for nonexchangeable data, and for nonsymmetric algorithms.
+For simplicity, we will first consider only the first extension---the data points $Z_i=(X_i,Y_i)$ are no longer required to be exchangeable, but the model fitting algorithm $\alg$ will still be assumed to be symmetric for now.
+The next subsection generalizes the method to allow nonsymmetric algorithms as well.

-For our non-exchangeable conformal methods, we choose weights $w_1,\dots,w_n\in[0,1]$, with the intuition that a higher weight $w_i$ should be assigned to a data point $Z_i$ that is ``trusted'', i.e., that we believe comes from (nearly) the same distribution as the test point $Z_{n+1}$.
-We assume the weights $w_i$ are fixed (see Section~\ref{sec:extensions} for further discussion).
+For our nonexchangeable conformal methods, we choose weights $w_1,\dots,w_n\in[0,1]$, with the intuition that a higher weight $w_i$ should be assigned to a data point $Z_i$ that is ``trusted'' more, i.e., that we believe comes from (nearly) the same distribution as the test point $Z_{n+1}$.
+We assume the weights $w_i$ are fixed (see Section~\ref{sec:extensions} for further discussion on this point).
 For instance if data point $Z_i$ occurs at time $i$, and we are concerned about distribution drift, we might choose weights $w_1 \leq \dots \leq w_n$ so that our prediction interval relies mostly on recent data points and places little weight on data from the distant past.
+Alternatively, in a spatial setting, if data point $i$ is collected at a (prespecified) location $L_i$, then the weight $w_i$ might be chosen as a function of the distance $\textnormal{dist}(L_i,L_{n+1})$, with the intuition that data points collected nearby in the spatial domain are more likely to have similar distributions.

-We now modify the three predictive inference methods to use weighted quantiles, with weights given by the $w_i$'s, rather than the original definitions where all data points are implicitly given equal weight.
-In order to simplify notation, in what follows, given $w_1,\dots,w_n\in[0,1]$ we will define normalized weights
+We now modify the split and full conformal predictive inference methods to use weighted quantiles, rather than the original definitions where all data points are implicitly given equal weight.
+To simplify notation, in what follows, given $w_i \in [0,1]$, $i=1,\dots,n$, we will define normalized weights